Improvement Exchanges for Commercial and Residential Property

 The benefits of doing an improvement exchange include the ability to buy property that is lower in value compared to the relinquished property while still having a completely tax-deferred exchange, and to use exchange funds rather than loan proceeds to fund construction.

-The principal drawback of doing an improvement exchange is that the work must be done within the 180 day period in order to have any effect on the exchange.
+The principal drawback of doing an improvement exchange is that only the work completed within the 180 day period is applicable to the exchange.
 In addition, improvement exchanges can be more costly due to fees and costs of an additional closing and formation of the EAT.

 Planning for an Improvement Exchange